ismir2021/ismir2021.github.io/call_sponsors.md

 - The name of the event is not tied to the prizes or sponsors.
 - The Sponsor's name will be announced in the Social in association with the prize.

-For questions and comments regarding promo items attached to Socials, please contact the Social Program chairs and Sponsorship Chairs together.

 ### Access to Opt-in Attendee CV Pool (Platinum and Gold Sponsors)

 The conference attendees, who are interested in industry opportunities (full-time roles, internships, etc.), will be able to submit their CVs into a "pool," which will be only visible to the Platinum and Gold Sponsors.
 The Sponsorship Chairs will moderate the pool.